-Nevada 37-1792147 (State or other jurisdiction of incorporation of organization) (I.R.S.
-Employer Identification No.) 1188 West Georgia Street, Suite 1830, Vancouver, BC, Can ada V6E 4A2 (Address of principal executive offices) (Zip Code) (604) 388-9788 (Registr rant's telephone number, including area o code) November 30 (Former name, former address and former fiscal year, if change ed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share USGO The Nasdaq Capital Market Warrants, each warrant exercisable for one share of Common Stock USGOW The Nasdaq Capital Market at an exercise price of \$13.00 Indicate by check mark whether the registrant (1) has filed all reports requ (or for such shorter period that the registrant was required to file such report
+Nevada 37-1792147 (State or other jurisdiction (I.R.S.
+Employer of incorporation of organization) Identification No.) 1188 West Georgia Street, Suite 1830, Vancouver, BC, Canada V6E 4A2 (Address of principal executive offices) (Zip Code) (604) 388- 0788 (Registrant's telephone numb er, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share USGO The Nasdaq Capital Market Warrants, each warrant exercisable for one share of Common Stock at an USGOW The Nasdaq Capital Market exercise price of \$13.00

-Yes  No 🗆
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$